 The gospel story of the healing of the man born blind is notable for the method Jesus used to work this miracle – he made mud with spittle and clay and rubbed it on the man’s eyes.
 This is a figure of the sacraments in which the Lion of Judah communicates his healing power through earthy realities like water, oil, wine and bread.

 The Lion of Judah is no tame lion.
 Neither is he predictable.

 The disciples want to pinpoint the cause of the problem theologically.
-Whose sin brought down this judgment upon the poor man?
+Whose sin brought down this judgment upon the blind man?
 Jesus is much more interested in solving the problem than analyzing it.
 But the action he takes is strange to say the least.
-He could have simply gathered a crowd, given a speech, the uttered dramatic command: “Be healed.”
+He could have simply gathered a crowd, given a speech, the uttered dramatic command: “Be healed!”
 He did it this way with others.
 It would have been dignified enough.

 What must the blind man and the crowds have thought in the interval between the smearing and the washing?
 Why did Jesus choose to do it this way?

 Because God made the dust of the earth, and saw it as good (Gen 1).
 And out of it he formed the first man (Gen 2) which he saw as very good.
 Though many religious movements have shunned material things as base, unspiritual, and even evil, the God of Israel appears as a rather earthy divinity.
 He is so comfortable with the physical world that he even allows himself to be united to it forever, the Divine Word becoming flesh in the womb of Mary.

 The physical body of Jesus is a visible sign of what can’t be seen: his glorious divinity.
 But it is more than an empty sign calling to mind something that is not there.
 It makes visible and present that invisible divinity.
 From the body of Jesus goes forth divine power to heal the woman with the flow of blood and wipe away the sins of the paralytic.